 NOTE: If there is a change of mailing address between the issuance of the contract letter and the date of the wedding, please provide updated mailing address information as soon as known to expedite the deposit refund payment after the wedding.

 - INDOOR: The James Dinwiddie Chapel – located on second floor Main Building.

 - Attributes: The capacity of the Chapel is 250.
 The aisle is 66 feet long and there are 10 windows in the Chapel.
 There are twenty pew rows, divided by a five foot wide center aisle.
-A sound system is not installed in the Chapel; the acoustics are very resonant and most ministers do not need amplification.
-If amplified sound is preferred, however, the wedding couple will arrange for rental, delivery, setup and removal of a sound system.
+A sound system is not installed in the Chapel? the acoustics are very resonant and most ministers do not need amplification.
+If amplified sound is preferred, we can provide 2 basic speakers with a wireless microphone.

 - Climate Control: The heat or air conditioning is turned on, as appropriate to the season, prior to the ceremony and rehearsal.
 Every attempt will be made to insure your comfort, recognizing the limitations of an historic structure such as Main Building and its systems.

 Decorations: Decorations in the Chapel must not cause any damage or leave debris.

 - Confetti and rice are not permitted in the building.

 - Drip-free candles only, not wax, may be used and lighted in the chancel only and must be extinguished immediately following the ceremony.

 - No lighted candles of any kind may be carried into the Chapel, down the aisles, attached to pews, or placed in the windowsills.

 - Fresh candles are provided on the communion table candleholders for each wedding.
 We invite the bridal couple to take these candles as a gift and token of their ceremony, if desired.

 - Battery-operated candles are required, if candlelight is preferred in windows.